alexcumplido/frontend-projects/interactive-pricing/README.md

 - Overriding User Agent Stylesheets.

 #### Continued development
-I am looking to refactor some of the JS logic, especially the `handleUpdatePlan(event)` function which I consider holding too much functionality.
+Looking to improve Cross-browser compatibility as well as refactor some of the JS logic, especially the `handleUpdatePlan(event)` function which I consider holding too much functionality.